 But children don’t judge us based on who our parents are.
 They look to us as their parents, and what they need from us is often starkly different from what we think.
 As an expectant father or dad struggling in uncertain territory, it’s essential to admit your fears and recognize them for what they are.

 These thoughts and doubts don’t measure your value to your child.
 They don’t reflect your worth or ability to become a better man for your son or daughter.

 Write a Letter to the Father You Wish He’d Been

 Being a good dad is about accepting all your child’s emotions, even the ones that make them feel ashamed and ugly.
 It will happen to all of us sooner or later, and you’ve likely been carrying around a lot of pain for a while.
 Working through this in therapy can help, but there is a lot you can – and have to – do on your own, too.

 Start by sitting down somewhere you won’t be disturbed and penning a letter to the father you wish yours had been.
 You never have to show it to anyone.
 This is a place for you to say everything you’ve never been able to the man you needed in your life so many times.

 It’s okay to get emotional.
 That’s the reason you should do this somewhere private.
-If the tears come, or if anger emerges instead, feel it all.
+If the tears come or anger emerges instead, feel it all.
 Let yourself cry or hurt as much as you need to, but recognize this moment as a turning point.
 You’ve addressed the ghost of the dad you wanted, and now it’s time to put it to rest.